tbartelmess/stegasaurus/README.markdown

 ## Limitations

-The scheme that I created for encoding messages will not work if the image uses less than 8 bits per pixel or if the input text uses non-ASCII characters.
+The scheme that I created for encoding messages will not work if the image uses less than 8 bits of colour depth or if the input text uses non-ASCII characters.

 Encoding may silently fail if the image does not have enough strong